from typing import Optional, Tuple

 # Helper Functions

-def compute_esat(temp: np.ndarray) -> np.ndarray:
+def __compute_vapor_sat_pressure(temp: np.ndarray) -> np.ndarray:

 """

-Computes saturation vapor pressure based Tetens formula
+Computes saturation vapor pressure based Tetens formula.

 Args: